hemingkx/Spec-Bench/Leaderboard.md

 # Leaderboard

 We present the evaluation results on our own devices for reference.
 All models were evaluated uniformly on Spec-Bench using **the same device and the testing environment**.
-We report the mean speedup over 3 different runs.
+We report the mean speedup over 3 different runs and #mean accepted tokens per decoding step (which is `1.00` for vanilla autoregressive decoding).

 > ❗️It is important to note that model speedup rates may differ across various devices.
 For more precise speedup metrics, we recommend conducting evaluations of specific models on your intended devices.